ATAC SpA

-ATAC S.p.A.
-(Azienda Tramvie e Autobus del Comune di Roma, EN Tramway and Bus Agency of the City of Rome) is an Italian publicly owned company running most of the local public transportation services, paid parking and incentive parking lots in Rome.
+ATAC Azienda per la mobilità di Roma Capitale S.p.A. (lit.
+'Agency for Mobility in Rome Capital JSC'; formerly Azienda Tramvie e Autobus del Comune di Roma; lit.
+'Tramway and Bus Agency of the City of Rome') is an Italian publicly owned company running most of the local public transportation services, paid parking and incentive parking lots in Rome.
 More specifically, the company handles, on behalf of Roma Capitale Authority, the entire tramway, trolleybus network and metro lines, as well as most of the bus lines in the city.
-It also operates, on behalf of the Administrative Region of Lazio, three railways: Roma-Civita Castellana-Viterbo, Roma-Giardinetti and Roma-Lido.
 ATAC S.p.A., with its 2,200-kilometer-wide public transport network, its over 8,500 busses and 70,000 parking stalls, is currently one of the biggest public transportation companies in Europe and the largest in Italy.

 Founded in 1909 as AATM (Autonomous Municipal Tramway Company) in a bid to municipalise public means of transport in Rome, the company was reformed for the first time in 2000, when it was split into two separate components and turned into a mobility agency for the purpose of planning and coordinating public and private mobility in Rome.
 It was reorganised once again in 2010, when it was joined with the other two companies, Trambus and Met.Ro., both founded in 2000, back then also involved in public transportation in the city.

-Over the next few years, the company was deprived of some of its branches: Roma Patrimonio, the owner of the company's estate, then put into liquidation, and Roma Servizi per la Mobilità, which subsequently served as mobility agency of the municipality.
-In 2018 ATAC S.p.A., being under financial distress, was admitted to the procedure of composition with creditors for the purpose of paying the debts it incurred with other companies, authorities, suppliers and credit institutions so as to avoid its failure.
+It participates, together with Cotral and Trenitalia, in the integrated Metrebus Roma fare system.